 As one can see, missing encryption and reception of a silent text message are very strong indicators of being connected to a catcher.
 This however comes at the cost of being discovered oneself.
-Additionally if the IMSI catcher is configured only to allow specific IMSI numbers an active approach cannot be used to evaluate it.g

-It is not clear whether the project has been abandoned since December 2012 or whether it is developed further.
-Activity on the wiki has seized after December 2012.
+It is not clear whether the project has been abandoned or whether it is developed further.
+Activity on the Wiki and Git has seized after December 2012.